-Public relations is a business tool that often gets confused with marketing and advertising, two related but very distinct activities.
-Beauty PR Club is boutique brand awareness and results relations agency utilising a powerful combination of all 3 to ensure that your brand gains the coverage that you want but let's clear up the differences for you.
+Public relations is a business tool that often gets confused with marketing and advertising, three related but very distinct activities.
+Beauty PR Club is boutique Results Relations® agency utilising a powerful combination of all 3 to ensure that your brand gains the coverage that you want but let's clear up the differences for you.

 Marketing is typically defined by the Four Ps — product, price, placement (channels of distribution), and promotion.

 Product refers to the physical product and its packaging.
 With many products — moisturiser, for instance — the packaging is a key product differentiation: Juice boxes are a separate product category from frozen concentrate.
 Service can also be an integral part of a product.
 For example, enabling people to look like a supermodel has gained makeup brand Charlotte Tilbury widespread fame publicising this in everything they sell using their beautiful brand ambassadors.

 Price is what you charge for the product.
 Appeal to the market of people who purchase products in that price band.